nirgit/simple-xml-to-json/README.md

     so you cannot by default have an attribute with that name and free text as the content of the element or have nested elements as children.

     *If you need to, you can write your own converter from the AST created by the parser, and pass it as a 2nd parameter after the xml string*

-## Future plans
-1. Split the implementation of this library to XML-TO-AST and AST-TO-JSON to make it more modular
-2. Support XSD (maybe :) )